hdgarrood/herringbone/README.md

     insertAt2 _ []     = error "oops"
 ```

-The Monad that `ppAction` runs in, `PPM`, is an instance of `MonadIO`, allowing
+Herringbone defines a data type for preprocessor actions: `PPM`.
+It has
-you to perform arbitrary `IO` actions using `liftIO`.
-It is also an instance of
+typeclass instances to allow you to perform arbitrary `IO` actions, and also to
-`MonadReader PPReader`, where `PPReader` is a data type containing information
+obtain information about the asset and the `Herringbone` that is being used to
-about the asset.
+compile it.

 Using an adapter together with preprocessors is best suited to development,
 where after writing a file in your text editor, you simply refresh the page to